Prototypes for a Feminist Future

 Having studied for her Degree in Fine Arts at Instituto Universitario de Estudios Superiores de Artes Plásticas Armando Reverón in Caracas, Mariadela Araujo continued her formal education in Rome (Fashion Design, Accademia Koefia and Fashion Stylist - Master, IED) and Barcelona (Weaving Techniques, Escola Textil Terraninya).
 She has shown both collectively and individually, including in Limited Edition Be (Mouscron), Artnit Campos Art Festival (Mallorca) and Art Festival Gargar (Penelles) among others.

-After running several important projects; In 2018 Mariadela opened her own studio in Barcelona, working in art pieces and development products, installations and international collaborations.
+After running several important projects; In 2018 Mariadela opened her own studio in Barcelona, working on art pieces and developing products, installations and international collaborations.
 Mariadela is also a weaving teacher and regularly holds classes and courses out of her studio in Barcelona.

 Feminism: An attitude that does not understand prejudices, impositions or insecurities motivated by ones gender.